LeoPROld/texbrix/README.md

 Instead of writing all of your notes in a subject into a long `.tex` file, like many people do, you instead write a Brik for each note, containing all relevant references.
 If the time comes to export a result in a paper (or many results in a book), you write a top-level Brik referencing all results you want to include.
 TeXBriX then generates a `.tex` excerpt of your notes directory containing only the depencency tree of referenced Briks.

 ### Why not just use LaTeX' input?
 Say document `a.tex` includes documents `b.tex` and `c.tex`, where the content of `d.tex` is a prerequisite for `c.tex`, as well as `b.tex`.
 Since you want the content of `b.tex` and `c.tex` to be useable on their own, you incude `d.tex` in both of them.
 This results in the problem, that the content of `d.tex` is present twice in `a.tex`.
 TeXBriX makes all of those documents useable on their own while only importing prerequisites once, no matter whether they are used multiple times or not.
-(There is still a way to have content printed multiple times by explicitly placing it inside a document using \brikinsert).
+(There is still a way to have content printed multiple times by explicitly placing it inside a document using `\brikinsert` instead of `\prerequisite`prerequisite`).

 Using TeXBriX, you would write the content of `a`, `b`, `c` and `d` in files `a.brik`, `b.brik`, `c.brik` and `d.brik`, respectively using the syntax stated below.
 If you want your final documents to have a special appearance, or make some makros a prerequisite of all BriKs in your project, you would write your own `template` file.
 You can then generate a LaTeX excerpt of your project containing only the content you specify with it's prerequisites by calling `texbrix`.